ntampouratzis/Vitamin-V/benchmarks/riscv-vectorized-benchmark-suite/README.md

 make serial
 make vector
 ```
-This will compile two versions of the application, namely serial, vector with m1_t, and vector with m8_t (our version).
+This will compile 3 versions of the application, namely serial, vector with m1_t, and vector with m8_t (our version).

 It produces the ```matmul_serial.exe  matmul_vector.exe  matmul_vector_m8_T.exe``` inside bin directory.